Phone: (201) 692-2300

 The place to go to study sleep is Stanford University's Sleep Disorders Clinic's Web page, as William Dement is the Man.
 But also very interesting is Sleepnet that offers a variety of links.

-site will illustrate some basic phenomena about the levels
+site will illustrate some basic phenomena about

-of information processing and memory.
+information processing and memory.

 The Experimental Psychology Section (for the course with that name, but hopefully of interest to all)Click here for the third part of the historical discussion.